“This is not legal advice.”

 Lawyers use these phrases to tell people who aren’t lawyers that they won’t be held professionally responsible for what they’re about to say.

 In other words, these phrases work like disclaimers.
-The usual guarantees about legal advice don’t apply.
+The usual guarantees that lawyers’ professional clients get about legal advice don’t apply.

 Why do lawyers say these things?

 When a legal professional becomes a client’s lawyer, creating an attorney-client relationship, the lawyer becomes professionally and legally responsible to the client for the advice and service they give.
 This usually happens when lawyer and client sign a written engagement letter.
 But lawyers and clients can create professional relationships without written agreement, and without payment, too.

 If the lawyer gives particularly bad advice or fails to meet professional standards like competence and responsiveness, their bar association can punish them.Several lawyers each year get disbarred, losing their license to practice law, just this way.
 In really serious cases, a client might even be able to sue their former lawyer for legal malpractice.

 When you see or hear a phrase like those above, the legal thoughts the speaker is about to share often come at little or no cost to you.
 They may even be published online.
 Since the lawyer isn’t making any money, they don’t want to take the risk that others will misunderstand or misuse what they said, create trouble, and then try to blame them for giving bad advice.
 If they had to take that risk, they might not be willing to share freely in the first place.